Simply-Love/Simply-Love-SM5/README.md

 - ITL Support!
 (Requires [Groovestats Launcher v1.3.1 or newer](https://github.com/GrooveStats/gslauncher/releases))
 - After selecting a profile you are taken directly to either Song or Course select based on what you last played.
 - Added Total Measure count and Density % on song select.
-- Single & Double are now differentiated on ScreenSelectMusicDD.
 - Sounds added by the user will now be randomly selected to play when a World Record is achieved.
 - Column Cues added in player options to show where an arrow is coming after a break.
 - Error Bar added in player options.
 - Judgement Tilt added in player options.
+- Fix lead in time on ScreenGameplay to account for rate mods.
 - Dropping support for 4:3 displays in favor of not removing features due to screen real estate.